Proline X

 - Power: Rated for up to 1,500W RMS (ResoNix GUS-15)

-- Topology/Class: Sealed / Double-Layer Stack Fab / Dowel Reinforced / DSP Required for Flat Response
+- Topology/Class: Sealed / Double-Layer Stack Fab / Dowel Reinforced / Front-Fire or Downfire

-- Sonic Character: Maximum extension, ultra-low distortion, 0.707 Qtc alignment — Klippel-verified performance at 15" shallow-mount scale
+- Sonic Character: Reference-grade extension, ultra-low distortion, flat 0.707 Qtc alignment.
+Klippel-verified 25.89mm Xmax on a 15" cone: the most capable shallow-mount 15" available.

 A Shallow 15" Built Around Real Engineering.